Don’t Use This LinkedIn Headline (Use These 4)

-I write between 3 and 9 LinkedIn profiles every week (get yours), and I’ve noticed a pattern.
+I used to write between 3 and 9 LinkedIn profiles every week, and I noticed a pattern.
 Bad LinkedIn headlines come in a few flavors.
 The first is what I call a transformer headline.
 They take three perfectly good headlines and merge them into one trying to make the ultimate LinkedIn headline.
 That doesn’t work, by the way.
 The second kind I see is something very creative.
 Here’s the catch.
 No one searches their unique and innovative phrase, so they never get traffic.

 The third one is something new that I just saw in the last few weeks.
 Someone put their wedding registry in their headline.
 I wish I were making this up.